IEAWindTask37/IEA-15-240-RWT/CAD/CFD CAD/readme.md

 The aforementioned TE corrections are applied, before a cubic B-spline is fit through each cross section.
 Remaining in parametric space a bi-cubic B-spline surface is then fitted through the cross sections, creating the smooth geometry, removing the inboard notch.
 This is then exported to `.iges` format and converted to `.step` format.

-Additional help for this work was provided by Jamil Appa from Zenotech LTD, and Jamie Macleod from the University of Bristol Fluids and Aerodynamics research group (FARG).
+Additional help for this work was provided by Jamil Appa from Zenotech LTD, and Jamie Macleod from the University of Bristol Fluids and Aerodynamics Research Group (FARG).